wellenvogel/avnav-mapproxy-plugin/Readme.md

 With the "config" button you can open an editor for the config file.
 All the mapproxy related data will be in directories below /home/xxx/avnav/mapproxy or /home/pi/avnav/data/mapproxy.
-There are 2 config files:
+There are the following config files:
    * avnav_base.yaml<br>
      This file is overwritten on every start - you should not change it.
-   * avnav_user.yaml<br>
+   * layers/xxxx.yamll<br>
      This is the file for your configuration.
+There should be one file per layer.

-Whenever you changed your configuration the plugin will combine both configurations and write them to avnav_user.yaml.normal or avnav_user.yaml.offline.
+Whenever you changed your configuration the plugin will combine all configurations.

 The config file editor provides some syntax highlighting and some checks for the yaml based config files - see [MapProxy Configuration](https://mapproxy.org/docs/nightly/configuration.html)